What the 3 most triggered moments of Bill Burr’s Netflix special reveal about Bill Burr

 “What about women who like it rough?” he asks.
 Before he can launch into his punchline about how women who like rough sex have no recourse in achieving it now, given the climate, an audience member proposes a solution: “Ask for consent.”

-“Well, geez, that kinda took it in a weird way,” Burr responds, before going on a tangent against his heckler.
-Interestingly, he doesn’t seem to be mad that the guy in the audience spoke up at all, or that he totally deflates the eventual punchline by presenting a reasonable solution to Burr’s sexual hypochondria.
+“Well, geez, that kinda took it in a weird way,” Burr responds, launching into a tangent against his heckler.
+Interestingly, he doesn’t seem so mad that the guy in the audience spoke up at all, or that he totally deflates Burr’s eventual punchline by presenting a reasonable solution to sexual hypochondria.
 Instead, Burr seems mad because some sicko brought the concept of consent into the room.
 Evidently, the idea of getting verbal confirmation from someone you’re about to have sex with that they’re into what you think they’re into crosses a line and makes Burr’s great joke seem gross.
 Lighten up, Bill!
 Try not to take everything so seriously.

 The audacity of a female bully